QUESTIONS? FROM UK CALL: 0330 088 5894 | FROM NON-UK CALL: +44 330 088 5894

 Sustainable Tourism for Tour Operators

 Sustainable tourism is becoming increasingly important in the travel industry.
-Outbound tour operators such as Our Local Tour have a key role to play in promoting sustainable tourism practices and supporting local tourism development in the destinations they serve.
+Outbound tour operators such as Our Local Tour have a key role to play in promoting these practices and supporting local tourism development in the destinations they serve.
 Here are some ways that we believe we can work towards becoming a beacon for sustainable tourism and support local tourism development.

 One of the most important ways that outbound tour operators can improve sustainable tourism is by promoting sustainable tourism practices among customers.
 This can include encouraging customers to choose eco-friendly accommodation, reducing waste, supporting local businesses, and respecting local cultures and traditions.
-Tour operators, such as Our Local Tour should also work with local partners to develop sustainable tourism initiatives, such as community-based tourism projects, that benefit both the local community and the tourists who visit.
+Tour operators, such as Our Local Tour should also work with local partners to develop initiatives, such as community-based tourism projects, that benefit both the local community and the tourists who visit.
 Of course, we are already doing this and it is an important part of our ethos and fully built in to our tours.

 Support local businesses

-Another way that tour operators can support sustainable tourism is by working with local businesses.
+Another way that tour operators can help is by working with local businesses.
 This includes not only accommodation providers, but also restaurants, transportation providers, and activity operators.
 By working with local businesses, tour operators can help to create a more sustainable tourism economy that benefits the local community.
 This is also an integral part of our product design and we work closely with our local partners to make sure local businesses are supported by our clients travels.
 In many of our tours, we do not include meals were there are nearby options to eat out, encouraging travellers to eat in local restaurants and cafes.

 Educate customers